Now playing: Bad Apple!!

 and deinit

-methods is quite boring,
+methods is quite boring, since they do

 respectively: